 Lambda-Lifting in Quadratic Time

-Lambda-lifting is a program transformation used in compilers and in partial evaluators and that operates in cubic time.
-In this article, we show how to reduce this complexity to quadratic time, and we present a flow-sensitive lambda-lifter that also works in quadratic time.
+Lambda-lifting is a program transformation that is used in compilers, partial evaluators, and program transformers.
+In this article, we show how to reduce its complexity from cubic time to quadratic time, and we present a flow-sensitive lambda-lifter that also works in quadratic time.

-Since a lambda-lifter can output programs of size , we believe that our algorithm is close to optimal.
+Since a lambda-lifter can output programs of size , our algorithm is asympotically optimal.